CREATE INDEX(7) PostgreSQL 17.4 Documentation CREATE INDEX(7)

 Regular index builds permit other regular index builds on the same

-table to occur in parallel, but only one concurrent index build can
+table to occur simultaneously, but only one concurrent index build can

 occur on a table at a time.
-In both cases, no other types of schema
+In either case, schema modification of the

 transaction block, but CREATE INDEX CONCURRENTLY cannot.